-576 Studies of neural development and neurodegenerative diseases present many challenges due to 577 the structural and functional complexity of the CNS, together with the limited possibility of in 578 vivo experimental manipulation.
-Although animal models have contributed to the current 579 knowledge, there are significant structural, cellular and molecular differences in the CNS of 580 animal and humans, making data extrapolation and interpretation a formidable task.
-The past 581 hundred years have seen the evolution of a number of culture systems for modelling the human 582 CNS.
+Studies of neural development and neurodegenerative diseases present many challenges due to the structural and functional complexity of the CNS, together with the limited possibility of in vivo experimental manipulation.
+Although animal models have contributed to the current knowledge, there are significant structural, cellular and molecular differences in the CNS of animal and humans, making data extrapolation and interpretation a formidable task.
+The past 100 years have seen the evolution of a number of culture systems for modelling the human CNS.
 Tissue explants and organotypic cultures were replaced by 2-D cultures thereby permitting investigation in more controlled systems.
-Issues of tissue availability were 683 addressed by the development of human neural cell lines derived from tumours and more 684 recently, the discovery of neural stem cells has permitted the generation of neuronal and glial 685 cells in large quantities.
-Three-dimensional culture systems (organoids) are the most recent 686 technological development in CNS modelling and bridge the gap between native tissue and 2-687 D cell cultures.
-Many advancements have been made in CNS organoid development, as 688 evidenced by the ability of culturing for prolonged times, the potential to recapitulate late brain 689 developmental milestones and in vivo transplantation.
-However, ethical and epistemological 690 issues have been raised around organoids questioning their potential for developing 691 consciousness (Lavazza and Massimini, 2018; Shepherd, 2018).
-At present, organoids can only 692 recapitulate early stages of development and can be used in a relatively narrow spectrum of 693 applications.
-However, their use is currently not free of hindrances and thus continuous efforts 694 695 must be made for further improvement to overcome their limitations for a more appropriate and reliable use.
-One of the major improvements can be found in organoids-on-chip, which as 696 opposed to traditional organoids, are not self-assembled but are rather constructed to produce 697 a more reliable and consistent culture, through the inclusion of engineered elements such as 698 699 biosensors and microfluidic channels (Tachibana, 2018).
-At present, the excitement for this technology is driving elegant research worldwide and it holds the potential for promising and 700 revolutionary applications.
-701
+Issues of tissue availability were addressed by the development of human neural cell lines derived from tumours and more recently, the discovery of NSCs has permitted the generation of neuronal and glial cells in large quantities.
+Three-dimensional culture systems (organoids) are the most recent technological development in CNS modelling and bridge the gap between native tissue and 2-D cell cultures.
+Many advancements have been made in CNS organoid development, as evidenced by the ability of culturing for prolonged times, the potential to recapitulate late brain developmental milestones and in vivo transplantation.
+However, ethical and epistemological issues have been raised around organoids questioning their potential for developing consciousness (Lavazza and Massimini, 2018; Shepherd, 2018).